Quantum limits for stationary force sensing: Quantum sensitivity limits for stationary systems

 It is instructive to consider the asymptotic ``pure QCRB'' limit of a lossless probe, $\Im\chi^{-1}\to0$, and compare it with the results of the work~\cite{Miao_PRL_119_050801_2017}.
 In this case, Eq.~\eqref{S_UB} takes the form

+where $\chi_K$ is given by Eq.~\eqref{eq:chi-cK-Fourier} with $\K=K$.
 Depending on $\Im K$, it varies between the simple form~\eqref{QCRB_simple} and twice its value, in full accord with Eq.~(6) of Ref.~\cite{Miao_PRL_119_050801_2017}.
 The doubling occurs if $\hbar|\Im K|$ approaches $S_{FF}$, which is its maximal value allowed by the Fluctuation-Dissipation Theorem.
 It is well known that in optical resonators this happens at the optical resonance point $\Omega=\delta$ in the resolved-sideband regime $\gamma\ll\delta$, where $\delta$ is the optical detuning and $\gamma$ is the optical half-bandwidth, which fully corresponds to Fig.~4 of Ref.~\cite{Miao_PRL_119_050801_2017}.